jonthebeef/cursordone/tasks/implement-ref-update-notifications.md

 - [ ] Retry mechanism working

 ## Notes

 Ensure notifications are informative but not overwhelming, with clear next steps for any issues.

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis